Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 The very idea seemed to amuse Ata.
 "In light of you, and of your kind?
 And of what the Gao have become?
 And with another species, this Ten’Gewek, who are by all accounts formidable enough to challenge even *your* peoples, had they the development to exploit it?
 In a galaxy with such people... people who can produce the Great Father, this team of warriors who freed my world from the enemy’s influence..."

 "But the proven dangers!
-The need for… *that!"* Sir Patrick indicated the *Huh.*
+The need for... *that!"* Sir Patrick indicated the *Huh.*

 "Nothing worth having comes without expense, Ambassador.
-The nanotech we developed and bonded to ourselves was our people’s downfall… but now, in this new era your peoples have created, it may be our resurrection, and our only hope of competing."
+The nanotech we developed and bonded to ourselves was our people’s downfall... but now, in this new era your peoples have created, it may be our resurrection, and our only hope of competing."

 "I see."

 "I thought you might.
 The Domain’s ambassador was most confused.
-The very idea of *wanting* to be competitive with deathworlders seemed to baffle him… I gather one of your advisors is Rrrrtk?"
+The very idea of *wanting* to be competitive with deathworlders seemed to baffle him...
+I gather one of your advisors is Rrrrtk?"

 "Kirk, yes.
 He says he’s always been, ah, atypical of his kind.
-He prefers the quiet life, and our attempt to bring him back into politics… didn’t work so well."
+He prefers the quiet life, and our attempt to bring him back into politics... didn’t work so well."

 "Why not?"